 An assay for HIV-1 co-receptor usage should be performed whenever the use of a CCR5 antagonist is being considered (AI).
-In addition, because virologic failure may occur due to a shift from CCR5-using to CXCR4-using virus, testing for co-receptor usage is recommended in patients who exhibit virologic failure while on a CCR5 antagonist (BIII).
-Virologic failure also may be caused by resistance of a CCR5-using virus to a CCR5 antagonist, but such resistance is uncommon.
-Compared to genotypic testing, phenotypic testing has more evidence supporting its usefulness.
+This is true even in the setting of prior tropism testing showing CCR5 usage, as viral evolution may occur over the course of infection.
+In addition, because virologic failure may occur due to a shift from CCR5-using to CXCR4-using virus, testing for co-receptor usage is recommended in patients who exhibit virologic failure on a CCR5 antagonist (BIII).
+Virologic failure may also be caused by resistance of a CCR5-using virus to a CCR5 antagonist, but such resistance is uncommon.
+Compared to genotypic testing, phenotypic testing has more evidence supporting its utility.
 Therefore, a phenotypic test for co-receptor usage is generally preferred (AI).
-However, because phenotypic testing is more expensive and requires more time to perform, a genotypic test to predict HIV-1 co-receptor usage should be considered as an alternative test (BII).
+However, because phenotypic testing is more expensive, requires more time to perform, and may have logistic challenges, a genotypic test to predict HIV-1 co-receptor usage should be considered as an alternative test (BII).